integrational/anypoint-platform-patterns/_patterns/an-architecture-pattern.md

 ---
-tags: architecture
+about: [ "a", "d" ]
 ---

-# An Architecture Pattern
+# An Architecture Pattern Touching on Development

 ## Intent